betterscientificsoftware/bssw.io/HowToContribute.md

 4. Click on the `Get started` (for the article type you want to submit) and follow the instructions to provide a brief description of your idea for a contribution (as a Github issue).

 ### What happens next?
-After your issue is submitted, it will be reviewed by the BSSw.io editorial team.
-We will communicate with you to provide feedback and determine next steps, including a timeline.
-To proceed with publishing content on the BSSw site, you will be asked to create a Git [pull request](https://help.github.com/en/articles/creating-a-pull-request), which facilitates review and revision of the article before it is published. *Alternatively, if you are unfamiliar with Git, the BSSw team will work with you to get your article through email or other methods.*
+After you have submitted your material by either the simplified or advanced approaches described above, it will be reviewed by the BSSw.io editorial team.
+We may communicate with you to request clarifications or revisions or to review minor editorial revisions we make.
+Depending on the modality of your submission, these communications may occur through regular email or through standard GitHub tools and processes.

 <!--
 Publish: Yes